psu-sleic/policies/sops/sleic-3T-sops-revised.md

 	- RF fields can cause burns by producing electrical currents in conductive loops.
 	- When using equipment such as surface coils, ECG or EEG leads, researchers must be extremely careful not to allow the wire or cable to form a conductive loop with itself or with the subject.
 	- Equipment that is not RF shielded may be damaged or may cause spurious signals when operated in the magnetic field.
 - The Gradients or Time Varying Magnetic Fields
 	- Rapidly changing gradient fields used in MRI have the potential to cause peripheral nerve stimulation (PNS).
 	- Gradients produce excessive acoustic noise levels for which hearing protection must be provided and worn.
+- Acoustic noise
+	- For anatomical imaging, the noise is mostly of low frequency and has a "clunking" sound; for EPI, the noise can be of very high frequency (600-1400 Hz) and sounds like a loud "beep".
+Generally, the higher gradients used with higher magnetic fields and with EPI produce more intense noise.
+Prolonged exposure to this noise will damage the unprotected ear.
+	- Additional noise in the magnet environment comes from the magnet coolant pump, air handling system, and patient fan.
+While not dangerous, these other sources of noise can be annoying to subjects and can interfere with communication.
 - Devices, objects, and equipment used for experiments
 	- All equipment placed in the magnetic environment must be considered for heating or any other potential safety risk.
 	- Equipment in the magnetic environment may also pose a projectile risk.